 Give a Special Job Responsibility for a 2 or 3 year old?
 Yes!
 Give a small chore that you think they would enjoy like making sure everyone has a cup (make sure to use unbreakable cups) at dinnertime or sweeping the kitchen with a small broom.

 Have them be the line leaders (in your family) when you are going somewhere familiar to them.
-You could even make a list of chore options for them to choose.
-Having this job helps children feel useful and needed.

 Simply giving this responsibility to your little one who has witnessed you doing this same task communicates to them that you trust them and that they are capable.
 What a powerful message!
 This self-assurance can carry over to potty training, making them willing to try to tackle another task with your guidance.
 Use a toy to teach them to help you.